CleasbyCode/pdvzip/README.md

 ```

 Once the ZIP file has been embedded within a PNG image, it's ready to be shared on your chosen hosting site or '*executed*' whenever you want to access the embedded file(s).

-**Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file is saved with a '*.jpg*' extension.
-The file (most likely) has not been converted to a JPG.
-Twitter has just renamed the extension, so the image should still be the original PNG with embedded content.

 ## Extracting Your Embedded File(s)
 **Linux** ***(Make sure image file has executable permissions)***